Aerobic Workouts for Reducing Stress

 5. Can I combine aerobic workouts with other stress-reduction techniques?

 Absolutely!
-Combining aerobic exercise with mindfulness practices like yoga or meditation can enhance your overall stress reduction efforts.
+Combining aerobic exercise with mindfulness practices like yoga or meditation can enhance your stress reduction efforts.